NicoStoll/SoftwareArchitecture/Lectures/Design Patterns/Behavioral Patterns/Strategy.md

 #pattern #behavioralPattern

-The strategy pattern is a behavioral pattern, that allows you to define a family of algorithms, encapsulare each
+The strategy pattern is a behavioral pattern, that allows you to define a family of algorithms, encapsulate each one as a separate class and make them interchangeable.
+This lets the algorithm vary independently from the clients that use it.

 ![[StrategyPattern.png]]

 ```java